BlockstreamResearch/bip-frost-dkg/README.md

 #### Certifying equality check protocol based on Goldwasser-Lindell Echo Broadcast

-TODO The hpk should be the id here... clean this up and write something about setup assumptions

 The equality check of ChillDKG is instantiated by the following protocol:

 ```python